flemmerich/pysubgroup/doc/Selectors.rst

 The outpu shows that the second and third instance in our dataset have an age within the interval :math:`[18,40)`.

 Selectors are the building block of all rules generated with the pysubgroup package.
-If you want to write your own custom selector that is not a problem see TODO for references.
+If you want to write your own custom selector that is not a problem see :ref:`customselector` for references.

 Negations
 ################